'Gilmore Girls' Season 1, Episode 9: Rory's Dance

 Like we saw in Rory's Birthday Parties, Emily has a much different parenting philosophy than Lorelai.
 In both episodes, she fights with Lorelai and plainly states her lack of understanding about why the relationship with her daughter is so strained.
 Here, she tells Lorelai,

-Oh you're so perfect and I was so horrible.
+Oh, you're so perfect and I was so horrible.
 I put you in good schools.
 I gave you the best of everything.
 I made sure you had the finest opportunities.
 And I am so tired of hearing about how you were suffocated and I was so controlling.
 Well if I was so controlling why couldn't I control you running around getting pregnant and throwing your life away.

 It makes total sense to me that Lorelai got pregnant at sixteen.
 Raised in a house where sex isn't spoken about, by a mother you can't communicate with, sans the Internet for Googling ("how effective is the pull-out method?" and "where can I get free birth control my mom won't find out about?")... it all adds up.
 Emily never let Lorelai be her own person and always tried to force her into the perfect daughter mold.
 As a result, Lorelai rebelled and did whatever the fuck she wanted, often at the expense of her own happiness and comfort.

 Lorelai has tried to raise Rory differently by adopting a "best friend/you can tell me anything" mentality, but her own upbringing makes it hard for her to stick to this methodology.
-After their blow-out fight, we'll see Lorelai backpedal and try to make sure Rory knows it's okay for them to talk about sex without harsh words or judgement.
+After their blow-out fight, we'll see Lorelai backpedal and try to make sure Rory knows it's okay for them to talk about sex without harsh words or judgment.
 Lorelai is definitely an asshole and makes a lot of mistakes, but I think she tries to do what she believes is right.
 She might be annoying as hell, incapable of dressing herself, and a shitty parent most of the time, but she does try, dammit, and she deserves some credit for that.

 Random observations: